- Academic Affairs

-Substantially limiting is defined as being unable to perform a major life activity, or significantly restricted as to the condition, manner, or duration under which a major life activity can be performed, in comparison to the average person or to most people.
+Substantially limiting is defined as being unable to perform a major life activity or being significantly restricted as to the condition, manner, or duration under which a major life activity can be performed, in comparison to the average person or to most people.
 More detailed information may be found in the Guide to Disability Rights Laws.

 A major life activity can be defined as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

 The ADA Amendment Acts of 2008 expanded this list to also include eating, sleeping, standing, lifting, reading, bending, concentrating, thinking, communicating, and working.
-In addition the ADAAA also includes major bodily functions (e.g., "functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions").
+In addition, the ADAAA includes major bodily functions (e.g., "functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions").
 More detailed information may be found in the Guide to Disability Rights Laws.

 Students with disabilities apply to UMB through the regular admissions procedure.
 There are no special admissions procedures.
-However, students with disabilities are welcome to contact the Educational Support and Disability Services Offices (ESDS) to discuss concerns prior to attending UMB.
+However, students with disabilities are welcome to contact the Office of Educational Support and Disability Services (ESDS) to discuss concerns before attending UMB.
 The pre-admission consultation does not impact UMB admission nor is it a guarantee of discussed accommodations.

 Before taking standardized admission exams (i.e. GREs, LSATs, MCATs), a student may apply to those testing companies for provision of accommodations.
 Contact the exam administration companies for further information on how to apply for and make arrangements for standardized exam accommodations.

-Students with disabilities have the right to equal access to courses, programs, activities, services, and facilities offered UMB.
-Students are also entitled to reasonable accommodations.
+Students with disabilities have the right to equal access to courses, programs, activities, services, and facilities offered by UMB.
+Students also str entitled to reasonable accommodations.
 All information about the student’s disability is to be kept confidential.
-Students have the responsibility to provide acceptable documentation of disabilities and to register with ESDS if they would like to receive accommodations.
-If students deem it necessary to receive accommodations for a particular class, students have the responsibility to inform the instructor, to deliver the accommodations letters that verify their approved accommodations, and to participate in the discussions about how their needs can be met.
+Students have the responsibility to provide acceptable documentation of disabilities and register with ESDS if they would like to receive accommodations.
+If students deem it necessary to receive accommodations for a particular class, students have the responsibility to inform the instructor, deliver the accommodations letters that verify their approved accommodations, and participate in the discussions about how their needs can be met.